-Leading the development of electron-react-boilerplate for over 5 years has taught me quite a bit about performance challenges with electron and pushing the envelope of its performance.
-Contrary to popular belief, I believe that electron apps can perform as efficiently, if not more efficiently, than native desktop apps (VSCode vs Sublime is a classic example of this).
+Leading the development of electron-react-boilerplate for over 5 years has taught me quite a bit about performance challenges with electron and optimizing electron apps.
+Contrary to popular belief, I believe electron apps can perform as well as native desktop apps.

 Strategies for Performance Improvement

 Over the course of maintaining electron-react-boilerplate, I've noted the following strategies as the most impactful improvements to be made to electron apps.

 require() calls often bottleneck the initialization time of your app.
 The

 require algorithm is recursive and synchronous (so it blocks the main thread).